d48/scrabble-with-friends-python/README.md

 Original word list consists of up to 8 letter words for a total of 83,667 words.

-Updated Tournament Word List used of up to 8 letter words for a total of 178,691 words.
+Updated word list of up to 8 letter words for a total of 370,103 words.

-**Note**
-Tournament Word List (TWL06)
+**Note on word lists**
+* `words.txt` - 83,667 words
-* TWL - the American dictionary, based on the Official Scrabble Players' Dictionary , used in North American and Canadian tournaments.
+* `TWL06.txt` Tournament Word List (TWL06): TWL - the American dictionary, based on the Official Scrabble Players' Dictionary , used in North American and Canadian tournaments - 178,691 words
+* `words_alpha.txt` - 370,103 words

 # Usage